 The established legend is that Václav/Wenceslas was an unusually good man with a wicked brother: Boleslav the Bad.
 BTB murdered Václav/Wenceslas for the usual reasons: insane jealousy and a lust for power.

 Saint and SymbolVáclav was later declared a Christian martyr and beatified.
 He became a symbol of Czech nationalism, as well as a venerated Catholic saint.
 Tales were told of his boundless courage and self-sacrifice.

 One of these legends was that the 'good king' sacrificed his own life to save that of his page.
 According to the version celebrated in Neale’s famous carol (1853) the two men were out in the snow giving alms to peasants on a freezing night:

 Good King Wenceslas looked out/On the feast of StephenWhen the snow lay round about/Deep and crisp and evenBrightly shone the moon that night/Though the frost was cruelWhen a poor man came in sight/Gath’ring winter fuel

-Interestingly, Stephen is widely acknowledged as the first Christian martyr — his death was witnessed and recorded by Paul.
-His ‘feast’ is the Second Day of Christmas (26 December) but this is now more commonly known as Boxing Day in most of the English-speaking world (though not the USA)
+Stephen is widely acknowledged as the first Christian martyr — his death witnessed and recorded by Paul.
+His ‘feast’ is the Second of the Eight Days of Christmas: the 26th December.